-Given the ongoing remedial design work being conducted by NCR and G-P (see above), it is possible there could be some additional changes to some elements of the reserve within the next year, although that is difficult to predict.
+Given the ongoing remedial design work being conducted by NCR and G-P (see above), it is possible there could be some additional changes to some elements of the reserve during 2006, although that is difficult to predict.

-In December 2001, NCR and API entered into an interim settlement with the Governments that limited NCR/API's joint cash payouts to \$10 million per year over a four-year period beginning at the time of such interim settlement.
-Any portion of an annual \$10 million installment not paid out in a given year was rolled over and made available for payment during subsequent years up until December 10, 2005.
+In 2001, NCR and API entered into an interim settlement with the Governments that limited NCR/API's joint cash payouts to \$10 million per year over a fouryear period beginning at the time of such interim settlement.
+Any portion of an annual \$10 million installment not paid out in a given year was rolled over and made available for payment during subsequent years up until December 2005.
 In exchange for these payments, the Governments agreed not to take any enforcement actions against NCR and API during the term of the settlement.
-These payments were shared by NCR and API under the terms of the sharing agreement discussed above and are to be credited against NCR's long-term exposure for this matter.
+These payments were shared by NCR and API under the terms of the sharing agreement discussed above and were to be credited against NCR's long-term exposure for this matter.
 NCR's share of these payments was taken into account in determining its reserve to the extent that NCR can relate specific payments to clean-up work that was considered in estimating NCR's long-term liability.
 NCR and API used \$7 million of the amounts paid under the interim settlement to fund part of the design work NCR and G-P are performing under the AOC discussed above.
 The parties to the interim settlement - NCR, API and the Governments - recently reached an agreement to extend the settlement for another year, but to limit the extension to just NRD matters.

-The Governments have recently required that NCR and Sonoco-U.S. Paper Mills undertake in 2007 a removal action involving an area of elevated PCBs just downriver of the De Pere Dam.
-The costs of this project are included in the \$551 million estimate discussed in the first factor above.
+NCR and Sonoco-U.S. Paper Mills have entered into a consent decree with the Governments to undertake a removal action involving an area of elevated PCBs downriver of the De Pere Dam in 2007.
+The consent decree was lodged with the federal court in Wisconsin in April 2006 and is awaiting approval and entry by the court.
+The estimated costs of this project are included in the \$551 million estimate discussed in the first factor above.